Technologies

 Migration Strategy & Content Mapping

-Analytics Extension & Performance Validation
+Analytics Instrumentation & Performance Validation

 Oleksiy (PathToProject) is demanding and responsive.
 Comfortable with an Agile approach and strong technical skills, I appreciate the way he challenges stories and features to clarify specifications before and during sprints.